OmOgale/RPG/README.md

 # Free-Chat RPG

-A console-based persuasion RPG driven by the GPT API.
+A console-based persuasion RPG.
 Players describe a world, negotiate with NPCs through free-form chat, and watch the scenario branch according to their successes, failures, and compromises.

 ## Quick Start